1. Overview of the development of the private rental prices’ statistics

 Inflation measures

-Existing private rental prices' statistics are used to inform the owner-occupiers' housing (OOH) costs element of the Consumer Prices Index including OOH (CPIH), the ONS's lead measure of consumer prices inflation.
-It is anticipated that the outputs from this development work will eventually be used to measure OOH for the CPIH.
+Existing private rental prices' statistics are used to inform the owner occupiers' housing (OOH) costs element of the Consumer Prices Index including OOH (CPIH), the ONS's lead measure of consumer prices inflation, as well as "actual rentals for housing" aspect of Consumer Prices Index (CPI) and CPIH, and "rent" in the Retail Prices Index (RPI).
+It is anticipated that the outputs from this development work will eventually be used in the consumer prices statistics.

-We will engage extensively with stakeholders about any impact on OOH.
 The impact on OOH during the development of these statistics will be considered.
-We will undertake sensitivity analyses and parallel run to ensure that users can provide feedback before the estimates are considered for use in CPIH in 2024.
+We will undertake sensitivity analyses and parallel run to ensure that we can engage extensively with stakeholders about any impact on OOH, and users will be able to provide feedback before the estimates are considered for use in the consumer prices statistics.

 Work began on this project at the end of 2019, when we first received access to the required data that were necessary to begin developing the private rental prices' statistics.
 As part of this, we transferred the responsibility for producing the private rental market statistics (PRMS) for England from the Valuation Office Agency to the Office for National Statistics.